 - These significant investments and social distancing measures have proven effective in preventing the spread of the virus, with national statistics typically recording an extremely low proportion of virus transmissions as having taken place in that sector.

-- Brewers wish to work with the authorities to help venues to implement any measures that will now be required to allow for COVID-safe reopenings as soon as possible and in line with new regulations.
+- Brewers worked closely with authorities to help venues to implement any measures that wiere required to allow for COVID-safe re-openings, in line with new regulations.

 LATEST SOLIDARITY INITIATIVES

 An initiative from AB InBev for consumers to purchase digital credit and either donate or exchange it for beer in a café or restaurant of their choice.

 Alken-Maes allowed consumers to buy beer in advance via a new platform

 HORECA Comeback was set up to support companies in the hospitality sector during the coronavirus crisis

 We need you to be part of the conversation – use #RECONNECT to share stories of how your sector, business or experience has been during this time.

 Become a supporting partner now and use the social media badges, cover pictures, videos and other assets to share your stories and back the campaign.